Dr. Bill Price – Dean

 - ABET (uses only initials).This is the engineering accreting body.
 It applies to the mechanical engineering program; at the time of this publication the petroleum engineering program is under review for initial accreditation.

-The College of Business and Engineering has an active chapter of Beta Gamma Sigma, International Honor Society.
+The College of Business has an active chapter of Beta Gamma Sigma, International Honor Society.
 A student must be in the top 10% of the junior, senior, or graduate classes to be eligible for induction.
 Eligible students are inducted into Beta Gamma Sigma in the spring of each academic year.

-The College of Business and Engineering does not offer courses by correspondence.
+The College of Business does not offer courses by correspondence.
 A student may apply appropriate correspondence credit earned from a regionally accredited college or university toward a bachelor’s degree subject to the following limitations:

 - No upper level business courses may be taken by correspondence.